Kokonico/cMusic/README.md

 poetry install
 ```

-to install the player so you can use it in the terminal, you can use the following command.
+to install the player to use it in the terminal, you can use the following command.

 ```sh
 poetry run pip install .